dnfield/flutter_svg/README.md

 - Filters/effects (will require upstream engine changes, but doable).
 - Android Vector Drawable support beyond PoC - I'm willing to put more time into this if there's actually demand, but it doesn't come up often.
-- The XML parsing implementation is heavy for what this really needs.
-I've made efforts to keep the API forward-reading-only compatible to eventually be able to use a SAX/XMLReader streaming style parser.

 ## Probably out of scope/non-goals.